 - Medical and rehabilitation expenses

-- A portion of your lost earnings from being unable to work for up to three years
+- A portion of lost work earnings for up to 3 years

 - Death benefits

 - Other household expenses

 How much car insurance coverage do I need in New York?